sendgrid/docs/source/Classroom/Basics/Billing/how_to_read_your_invoice.md

 The Transaction Summary shows the total charges for the month, and the Payment Summary area shows the payment type, and last 4 digits of the card that was charged.
 For more information about updating your payment method, [click here](https://sendgrid.com/docs/Classroom/Basics/Billing/update_your_credit_card_and_resubmit_payments.html).

-***These line items will always reflect the plan you currently have, not necessarily "Pro 100k", which is shown for the purposes of demonstration.**
+***These line items always reflect the plan you currently have, not necessarily "Pro 100k", which is shown for the purposes of demonstration.**